Conference Day One

 Securing Funding in 2025 & Mapping the Path to the Next LBP Approval

-• Ken Blount Vice President - Microbiome Research, Rebiotix Inc., a Ferring Company
+• Ken Blount Chief Scientific Officer, Rebiotix Inc., a Ferring Company

 Synopsis